devishi/CF_Project/README.md

 # Predicting your Soulmate
 The project has been done by Akarsha Sehwag(2015010) and Devishi Kesar(2015024).

-The DTI_pred algorithm implementation can be found in the ipython notebook titled "Baseline_DTI-Pred.ipynb" along with the baselines for the paper we have written.
+The DTI_pred algorithm implementation can be found in the ipython notebook titled "Baseline_DTI-Pred.ipynb" or "Baseline_DTI_Pred.ipynb" with colab, along with the baselines for the paper we have written.

 The PUCPI algorithm implementation can be found in the ipython notebook titled "PUCPI.ipynb"